jonbaldie/eleven/README.md

 You will write your best code when following the concept of a pure, deterministic state in your application, even if you don't subscribe fully to the paradigm of functional programming.

-I love functional programming and think it is a great way to keep your code testable and maintainable - I even created a [separate PHP micro-framework](https://github.com/jonbaldie/functions) around those principles.
+I love functional programming and think it is a great way to keep your code testable and maintainable - I even created a [separate PHP skeleton project](https://github.com/jonbaldie/functions) around those principles.